aneisch/epaper-stock-ticker-display/README.md

 - **Smart market-hours logic**: Only updates when markets are open (inclusive of pre and post-market).
 - **WiFi fallback mode**: Auto-starts Access Point + captive portal if no connection is available.
 - **User-adjustable fetch interval**: From 30 seconds to 1 hour (default 30 seconds).
-Only updates display if change occurred
+Only updates display if change occurred.
 - **OTA firmware updates** via ESPHome dashboard, command line, or web interface.
 - **Local Web UI**: For easy manual control and diagnostics.
 You can connect via the name.local, eg: `http://stock_ticker_display_main.local`
 - **Supports Custom HTTP endpoint** for price data (must return JSON).